rstanchak/CarND-Behavioral-Cloning-P3/README.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model-09.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network
+* video.mp4 containing a video of the final model driving around track 1
 * README.md containing a summary of the results

 #### 2. Submission includes functional code